As a mom of 4, I totally get the back-to-school hustle. Between carpools, homework, and extracurriculars, it is easy to get overwhelmed.

 By taking about an hour of time now, before school starts, to come up with a simple, realistic plan, you can really reduce the stress of the morning routine.
 I am not suggesting that it will always go to plan, but by making a plan, it gives you a much better shot at having a smooth morning and sending your kiddos away with a full tummy of good food.
 If you didn’t catch the Back To School Lunches blog, be sure to check that out here!!

-We will be talking about time saving food routines ALL MONTH LONG here at Dinner for a Dollar.
+We will be talking about time saving food routines for the next several weeks here at Dinner for a Dollar.
 So, if you are looking for more whole food, produce rich time saving strategies, stay tuned!!!
-Later this month, I will even teach you my signature Dinner in 15 Minutes System – where I show you how I put fresh, whole food dinners on the table in about 15 minutes, Monday-Friday.
+Next month, I will be launching my Dinner in 15 Minutes 4-week menu program where I show you how I put fresh, whole food dinners on the table in about 15 minutes, Monday-Friday.
 If learning how to put dinner on the table in 15 minutes sounds good to you….keep a lookout!

 I know this year presents a unique set of challenges for all families of school-aged kids.
 I wish you the best of luck navigating these challenges.
 With a little help from me, hopefully we can ease the burden of our food routines this Back to School season.